lyatiss/tcp_probe_plus/README.md

 #### Buffer size

-This parameter controls the size of the buffer that contains the sample before they are read from `/proc/net/tcpprobe`.
+This parameter controls the size of the buffer that contains the samples before they are read from `/proc/net/tcpprobe`.

 - default is 4096 packets
 - x: number of sampled packets the buffer can store